 How to Get to Kyoto

 The following information is intended for international visitors, most of whom will have a Japan Rail (JR) Pass.
 For that reason, this page focuses on train travel and only uses buses in the absence of a good option to use the train network.
 Most but not all services are covered by the full JR Pass.
-For suggestions of things to see and do while in Kyoto, see our ’40 Things to Do in Kyoto, Nara & Osaka’ page.
-Here’s how to get there:
+Let’s start with the obvious question:

 Reaching Kyoto from Osaka is quick and easy as both are stops on the Tokaido Shinkansen running from Shin-Osaka Station to Tokyo Station, including stops at Kyoto and Nagoya among others.
 The fastest services on the Tokaido Shinkansen line will get you from Shin-Osaka Station to Kyoto in just 13 minutes / JPY1440.
 Alternatively, the JR Special Rapid service bound for Nagahama from Shin-Osaka takes 25-minutes / JPY570 to reach Kyoto.

 For visitors coming from Osaka Station, you can take the same service – JR Special Rapid service bound for Nagahama – taking around 30-minutes / JPY570 to reach Kyoto.
 Visitors starting from Namba or Umeda, will head to first get to Osaka Station or Shin-Osaka Station for the onward journey to Kyoto Station.